Polymorphic Light Eruption

 This process is called hardening or toughening, and like UV desensitisation, the effects wear off during the winter – which means you’ll probably have to start the process again each spring.

-Meanwhile, stay aware of how strong the sun’s rays are at any time of year – whether you’re in the UK or on holiday abroad – by downloading the World UV app.
-This free app has been created by the British Association of Dermatologists in partnership with the Met Office, and provides a daily UV forecast for more than 10,000 locations around the world.
+Meanwhile, stay aware of how strong the sun’s rays are at any time of year – whether you’re in the UK or on holiday abroad – by downloading an app that tells you what the UV index is wherever you are.

 Natural support for polymorphic light eruption